helencalderon/helenc/_posts/2020-01-12-new-york-transit-ticket-reader.md

 Of all the different screens tested, participants were more likely to validate their ticket with one displaying a QR-code in the lower half of the device.
 The placement and range of the scanner meant users needed to hover their ticket a few centimeters above the lower edge of the device.
 Even with the best performing variation of the display, participants struggled to learn where exactly they needed to position their ticket in order to pass through the barriers.
 Many couldn’t do this within 2 seconds, especially on their first attempt.

 The main high-level recommendation following the study was:
+{: .list}

-1)	If time permits, update the physical device.
+1. If time permits, update the physical device.
 Recess and inset the scanner so users can successfully validate their ticket by placing it directly on the screen.
 The tactile feedback would provide users with certainty and confidence, and would make learning where to place the ticket easy.
-2)	If time doesn’t allow change the display so users are more likely to position their ticket within the scanner’s range.
+2. If time doesn’t allow,change the display so users are more likely to position their ticket within the scanner’s range.
 Possible changes to consider and test include:
-a.	dividing the contactless and barcode sections of the screen with different background colours to prevent users from placing mobile and paper tickets directly on the display.
+   * Dividing the contactless and barcode sections of the screen with different background colours to prevent users from placing mobile and paper tickets directly on the display.
-b.
-Updating the static image to an animation that shows a hand holding a QR code ticket in the correct position in front of the device.
+   * Updating the static image to an animation that shows a hand holding a QR code ticket in the correct position in front of the device.
-c.
-Adding decals and labels to the device housing to direct users towards the scanner.
+   * Adding decals and labels to the device housing to direct users towards the scanner.

 My written report provided additional detailed findings and recommendations for the ticket barrier –its height, lights, and sounds; the device housing; the display; and planned turnstiles.
 While there weren’t enough participants to produce statistically representative results, we also provided time on task for each participant.

 ## Outcome ##